Amani Lewis

-Amani Lewis (born 1994) is an American artist based in Baltimore, Maryland.
+Amani Lewis (born 1994) is an American artist based in Baltimore, Maryland, who uses they/them pronouns.

 Early life and education

 Lewis grew up in Columbia, Maryland.
 They earned a BFA from Maryland Institute College of Arts in 2016.

 Art career

 In September, 2019, Lewis showed Amani Lewis: Subjective Nature at the August Wilson African American Cultural Center in Pittsburgh, PA.
 They are interested in social justice and community activism.
 In 2019, Lewis showed a group show titled: Conjuring Wholeness at De Buck Gallery in New York City.

-Lewis was an Artist-in-Residence at Fountainhead Residency and Studios in Miami, Florida.
-In 2020, They were in a group show titled: Black Voices/Black Microcosm at CFHILL Art Space in Stockholm, Sweden curated by Destinee Ross.
+Lewis was an Artist-in-Residence at Fountainhead Residency and Studios in Miami, and their work is included in the collection of the Pérez Art Museum in Miami and The Broad in Los Angeles.
+In 2020, they were in a group show titled: Black Voices/Black Microcosm at CFHILL Art Space in Stockholm, Sweden curated by Destinee Ross.
+Their solo show CHAPTER 1, The Mind in Chaos Meets the God of Clarity, ran at Mindy Solomon Gallery in Miami, Florida from October 19-November 23, 2024.